nedjwab/Awsome-books-ES6/README.md

 ### Usage

 - For anyone who wants to practice html5 or/and css3
-- For anyone who wants to create CRUD website.
+- For anyone who wants to create a CRUD website.

 ## Authors